RDFLib/pyLODE/README.md

 ## What pyLODE understands

-pyLODE understands definitional ontologies (`owl:Ontology`), classes, and properties.
+pyLODE understands definitional ontologies (`owl:Ontology`), classes, properties & axioms, vocabularies (`skos:ConceptScheme`), concepts and collections and SHACL Shapes Graphs (`sh:ShapesGraph` or `owl:Ontology` when containing shapes), Node and Property Shapes.

-Supported properties can be found in `rdf_elements.py`.

-pyLODE deliberately does **not** translate everything in RDF to HTML, enforcing a conventional ontology documentation style.
-Support for new patterns can be requested via the [issue tracker](https://github.com/RDFLib/pyLODE/issues).
+pyLODE will try and render all ontology/vocab annotation elements, in an order starting with those listed per type of element in `rdf_elements.py` and then anything else it finds.

 ### Notes on Agents